jakoch/reaper-toolbox/README.md

 #### DEV

-A simple PHP script is used for version detection, downloading of components and to build the Innosetup-based installer.
+A PHP script is used for version detection, downloading of components and to build the Innosetup-based installer.

-CBuilds are done continously on a weekly schedule using Azure Pipelines and deployed to Github Releases.
+Builds are done continously on a weekly schedule using Azure Pipelines and deployed to Github Releases.

 ##### TODO
 - [x] Appveyor